mhjort/clj-lambda-utils/README.md

 ## Usage

-You can use utilities as a Leiningen plugin or just as a Clojure library.
-Boot support is coming up later!
+You can use utilities as a plugin for Leiningen or Boot (or just as Clojure library).

 ### Leiningen plugin